kubesphere/website/content/en/blogs/Kubernetes-Backup-and-Restore-with-Kasten-K10 on-KubeSphere.md

 ## Deploy Cloud Native Applications on Kubernetes

 Kasten Dashboard holds 16 applications, which are shown as follows.
-We can create a Wordpress application with a Wordpress Pod and Mysql Pod, a typical application that is partly stateful and partly stateless.
+We can create a WordPress application with a WordPress Pod and Mysql Pod, a typical application that is partly stateful and partly stateless.
 Here are the steps.

 ![kasten dashboard1](/images/blogs/en/kastenk10image/kastenk10-step19.png)